agata987/online-marketplace-frontend-react/README.md

+## online marketplace project for job and sales offers, basic CRUD, add to favourites, communicate through an online chat

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

--> online marketplace project for job and sales offers, basic CRUD, add to favourites, communicate through an online chat

 ## Available Scripts